AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-from-aem.md

 1. In the dialog box, click **[!UICONTROL Download]**.

    If email notification is enabled for large downloads, an email containing a download URL of the archived zip folder appears in your inbox.
-Click on the download link from the email to download the zip archive.
+Click the download link from the email to download the zip archive.

    ![email-notifications-for-large-downloads](/help/assets/assets/email-for-large-notification.png)